 Double click on it to open the data flow tab.
 For more Transformations >> Click Here.

-STEP 2: Drag and drop OLE DB Source, Audit transformation, ADO.NET destination on to the SSIS data flow region
+STEP 2: Drag and drop OLE DB Source, Audit transformation, and ADO.NET destination onto the SSIS data flow region

-For the time being, we selected first name, last name, yearly income from the Adventure Works database.
+For the time being, we selected first name, last name, and yearly income from the Adventure Works database.
 Here, we want to send the same to the destination table with extra audit information.

 The Command Text we used for SSIS Audit Transformation is:

 STEP 4: Click on the columns tab to verify the columns.
 In this tab, we can uncheck the unwanted columns also.

-TIP: If we don’t want any column for SSIS audit transformation, there is no point in adding it to your SQL command.
+TIP: If we don’t want any column for SSIS audit transformation, there is no point in adding it to your command.

 Select the required Audit Types and click OK.
-Here, we are selecting all the audit types.
+Here, we select all the audit types.

 NOTE: You can change the Column name by editing the Output Column Name field.

 From the above screenshot, you can observe, We are storing the audit transformation data in the [AUDIT Destination] table present inside the SSIS Tutorial database.

-STEP 7: Click on the Mappings tab to check the source columns correctly mapped to the destination columns.
+STEP 7: Click on the Mappings tab to check the source columns are correctly mapped to the destination columns.

-NOTE: If your input column names and destination column names are the same, the intelligence automatically map.
+NOTE: If your input column names and destination column names are the same, the intelligence automatically maps.
 If there are any changes in the column names (any alias or calculated columns), we have to map them manually.

-Clicking OK to finish configuring Audit Transformation in SSIS package.
+Clicking OK to finish configuring Audit Transformation in the SSIS package.
 Let us run the package and see

-Let us open the SQL Management Studio Query window to Preview the data
+Let us open the Management Studio Query window to Preview the data

 NOTE: The Audit Transformation in SSIS doesn’t support an error output.